+Typical Height: 1-2 storeys

-Typical Height: Typical Site 1-2 storeys 50%-75% (depends on lot size and
+Typical Site 50%-75% (depends Cover: on lot size and

-Cover: on lot size and building height) Open Space: Backyard /
+building height) Open Space: Backyard /

-Backyard / Courtyard / Balcony
+Courtyard / Balcony

-Car parking Configuration:
+Car parking Single garage per

-Single garage per dwelling, accessed via laneway
+Configuration: dwelling, accessed via laneway

-Street Road Hierarchy: Laneway(Rear) / Access Street / Local Collector / District Collector / Sub-Arterial
+Street Road Laneway(Rear) / Hierarchy:

+Access Street / Local Collector /

+District Collector / Sub-Arterial

 Dual occupancies can take on other forms commonly referred to as a loft or fonzy flat.
 These Dual occupancies consist of a single or two storey dwelling, being the primary dwelling, with one other smaller dwelling attached (horizontally or vertically).
 The dwellings may share a driveway but generally all other facilities are separate.
 In most cases, each dwelling faces a separate frontage, and are therefore typically serviced by a rear lane.
 This form of housing provides for a loft built above garages that provide a lockable car parking space for the primary dwelling, a lockable car parking space for the loft and a front door for the loft all accessed via the lane.
-This form of housing may be titled separately from the primary dwelling house after construction (via a building format plan) but requires specific design responses to ensure compliance with different building classifications.

-Lofts require care in their location to ensure sufficient on-street visitor parking is available close by.
+This form of housing may be titled separately from the primary dwelling house after construction (via a building format plan) but requires specific design responses to ensure compliance with different building ensure sufficient on-street visitor parking is available close by.